-Transport infrastructure and related infrastructure, facilities, vehicles (only the innovative parts of vehicles) and services as described in points (a) to (d) of Article 33 of the TEN-T Guidelines may be supported.
-Each innovation topic must be in-line with the policy framework established by the Commission for example for actions on alternative fuels the "Clean Power for Transport: a European alternative fuels strategy" 14.
+Transport infrastructure and related infrastructure, facilities, vehicles (only the innovative parts of vehicles) and services as described in Article 33 (a to d) of the TEN-T Guidelines may be supported.
+Each innovation topic must be in-line with the policy framework established by the EC, for example for actions on alternative fuels the "Clean Power for Transport: a European alternative fuels strategy"14.